Volunteering in Costa Rica: Arrival Procedures

 - Arrival Airport: San Jose (SJO)

 All volunteers joining Projects Abroad in Costa Rica should fly to San Jose International Airport.
-Volunteers joining our Teaching, Care, Business, Sports, Journalism, or Spanish projects will be based in Heredia or San Jose, and will be met at San Jose airport and taken directly to their accommodation.
+Volunteers joining our Teaching, Care, Business, Sports, Journalism Projects, or Spanish Language Courses will be based in Heredia, and will be met at San Jose airport and taken directly to their accommodation.

 When you arrive in San Jose, after getting your passport stamped at immigration, you will collect your luggage and exit into an arrivals area.
 A member of Projects Abroad staff will meet you at the airport and will be easily visible, waiting for you behind the barrier with a Projects Abroad sign.